Cosmiscient/P03KayceeMod-Main/README.md

 1) You have more choice over how the maps play out:
     - You can fight through the four zones in any order you choose.
     - You are not forced to use any map nodes that you don't want to.
 (Pro tip: you still need to add cards to your deck - matches last longer than you might be used to).
 2) Most of your choices are based on how you manage your currency.
-You will find currency on the map, and you earn it by 'overkilling' P03 during battles.
+You will find some currency on the map, and you earn more of it by 'overkilling' P03 during battles, by killing bounty hunters, and by completing quests given to you by NPCs on the map.
 (Pro tip: you should deliberately overkill as much as possible if you want to build a strong of a deck as possible).
 Every upgrade you select will cost you robobucks.
 The only thing that's free is adding new cards to your deck.

 There are also some changes from the way P03's gameplay worked the first time through: